truenas/documentation/content/SCALE/SCALETutorials/Storage/Disks/ReplacingDisks.md

 ![StorageZFSHealthScrub](/images/SCALE/22.12/StorageZFSHealthScrub.png "Storage ZFS Health Scrub Pool")

-When the scrub operation finishes, return to the **Devices** screen, click on the VDEV and then the disk and try to off-line it again.
+When the scrub operation finishes, return to the **Devices** screen, click on the VDEV and then the disk, and try to offline it again.
 {{< /expand >}}

 1. Click on **Manage Devices** to open the **Devices** screen, click anywhere on the VDEV to expand VDEV and show the drives in the VDEV.